ModelDBRepository/187604/README.txt

 UPDATES
 - 2022-04-01: sgate.mod: patch for compatibility with NEURON > 8.1.
 Technical fix, no expected changes.
+- 2022-05-23: Updated MOD files to contain valid C++ and be compatible with the upcoming versions 8.2 and 9.0 of NEURON.

 INSTRUCTIONS FOR RUNNING THE PROGRAM
 >SETUP: